a-watkin/fcc-pomodoro-clock/README.md

-# Starting point for pages using JS, jQuery, bootstrap and PHP
+# Pomodoro clock for a FCC project